cscart/docs/user_guide/look_and_feel/changing_attributes/change_title.rst

     :align: center
     :alt: Page title

-To change the page title for the product page, category page, and other pages:
+To change the page title of the product page, category page, and other pages:

-1. Open the page the name of which you want to change.
-E.g., to change the name of the *Product detailed page of a specific product*, go to **Products > Products** and click on the product name.
+1. In the Administration panel, open the desired page, e.g., to change the name of the *Product detailed page of a specific product*, go to **Products → Products** and click on the product name.
-2. Find the **Meta data** section (e.g. in the *Product editing page* go to the **SEO** tab) and change there the **Page title**.
+2. Find the **Meta data** section (e.g. in the *Product detailed page* go to the **SEO** tab) and change the **Page title** there.
 3. Click the **Save** button.

 .. image:: img/title_03.png